Content of the study:

 Customization

-A trend that affects both prescription and non-corrective eyewear is the gradual impact of personalization on consumer buying habits.
-According to a study conducted by Deloitte One in three consumers base their purchases on the ability to personalize a product.
-The trend affects all industries and is of particular interest ...
+A trend affecting prescription and non-corrective eyewear is the gradual impact of personalization on consumer buying habits.
+According to a study conducted by Deloitte.
+One in three consumers base their purchases on the ability to personalize a product.
+The trend affects all industries and is particularly interesting to the consumer ...

 5.1 Regulation of the sale of eyeglasses